|About | Chairman's Letter | Agenda | Speakers | Attendees|

 Adrian Foley, COO, Brookfield Residential

-As Chief Operating Officer of Brookfield Residential California, Adrian Foley oversees the entire California business portfolio for Brookfield Residential—one of North America’s largest publicly traded real estate entities, with land development and homebuilding operations in eleven of the most dynamic regions across the United States and Canada.
-In his major leadership role, Foley is responsible for spearheading strategic planning, maximizing investment opportunities and successfully resolving management issues in California’s premier markets, including the Bay Area, Sacramento, Los Angeles and San Diego.
+As Chief Operating Officer of Brookfield Residential California, Adrian Foley oversees the entire California business portfolio for Brookfield Residential—one of North America’s largest real estate entities, with land development and homebuilding operations in eleven of the most dynamic regions across the United States and Canada.
+In his major leadership role, Foley is responsible for spearheading strategic planning and maximizing investment opportunities in California’s premier markets, including the Bay Area, Sacramento, Los Angeles and San Diego.
 As a key member of the company’s Southern California management team, Foley lends his expert guidance and support to Housing and Land operations throughout the region.

 Richard K. Green, Director of the USC Lusk Center for Real Estate